sahat/hackathon-starter/README.md

 - Go to <a href="https://github.com/settings/profile" target="_blank">Account Settings</a>
 - Select **Developer settings** from the sidebar
 - Then click on **OAuth Apps** and then on **Register new application**
-- Enter *Application Name* and *Homepage URL*
+- Enter *Application Name* and *Homepage URL*.
+Enter your BASE_URL value (i.e. `http://localhost:8080`, etc) as the homepage URL.
-- For *Authorization Callback URL*: http://localhost:8080/auth/github/callback
+- For *Authorization Callback URL*: your BASE_URL value followed by /auth/github/callback (i.e. `http://localhost:8080/auth/github/callback` )
 - Click **Register application**
 - Now copy and paste *Client ID* and *Client Secret* keys into `.env` file